We were unable to find any publications using those keywords.

 The Total Learning Architecture (TLA) program sponsored by the ADL Initiative seeks to develop a set of policy and standards defining the process for developing a learning ecology, where multiple services and learning opportunities (of various modalities and points of delivery) can be managed in an integrated environment.

-Modernizing Learning: Building the Future Learning Ecosystem is an implementation blueprint for connecting learning experiences across time and space.
+Modernizing Learning: Building the Future Learning environment is an implementation blueprint for connecting learning experiences across time and space.

 Several options were reviewed for the online access, interactive distribution and further collaborative development of the NATO ADL handbook.
 Mapping the immediate, adjacent and theoretical stakeholders, firm recommendations can be made for LRS options, server set up requirements, and a list of recommended verbs to be monitored in the collaborative environment.